Mannix1994/SfSNet-Pytorch/README.md

 if you train model with train.py, you should eval your model with predict.py.

+* Activate the same virtual environment created before if it does not been activated.
 * Put your image in directory `Images`, then
     ```bash
     python predict.py